PredatH0r/ChanSort/source/fileformats.md

 - Series based on webOS 2-5 exporting a GlobalClone00001.TLL file

 \*: Some devices behave erroneously due to firmware issues.
-+: See system requirements for LM-series. xxLM640T is not supported due to its firmware limitations.
++: xxLM640T is not supported due to its firmware limitations.
 \#: Only satellite channels supported.

 Models with the NetCast operating system don't have the export/import function in the menu.
 Instead you need to press+hold the